Urdatorn/grc-macronizer/README.md

    - a **sentence** (or passage in general) is considered macronized, when every word in it has been macronized.
 - In verse,
    - a word is considered macronized, when every **non-final** open syllable in it has been macronized ([syllaba] *brevis in* [positio] *longo*).
+   - a **line** is considered macronized, when every word in it has been macronized.
-   - the level of the **line** introduces metrical constraints on dichrona, while the metre itself is recursively constrained by the dichrona in a hermeneutic circle.
+   - the level of the **line** introduces metrical constraints on dichrona, while the metre itself is recursively constrained by the dichrona.
-      - For example, an open-syllable dichronon in the princeps of the first hexameter foot will always be long.
+      - Exampe of metrical constraints on vowel length: an open-syllable dichronon in the princeps of the first hexameter foot will always be long.
+      - Example of vowel-length constraints on metre:

 - Convention: the vowel lengths of **true dichrona in non-final open syllables** are never considered implied; all other vowel lengths are considered implied.
 - The TLG is considered macronized when every sentence in it has been macronized.